 Want something special to serve with your fries?
 Air Fryer Fried Chicken is it.

 Of course, you can enjoy them as they are fresh out of the air fryer.
 But, you can also use them as the basis for so many delicious snacks.

 Have you tried my Loaded Cheesy Taco Fries?
 They are piled high with seasoned beef, ooey-gooey cheese, lettuce, and tomatoes.

-Or, you may want to try your air fryer frozen French fries with one of my dipping sauces.
+Or, you may want to try your air fryer frozen french fries with one of my dipping sauces.

-Tips for Making Air Fried Frozen French Fries
+Tips to Air Fry Frozen French Fries

-This will all depend on how large your air fryer is and how many French fries you put in.
+This will all depend on how large your air fryer is and how many fries you put in.